simile-or-not/c-set/README.md

 vector_add(&baz, 5); // takes the address of the `int*` in case the pointer needs to be changed
 ```

-This is another similarity to the *Simple Dynamic Strings* library, which has function calls that are a little more clear in their reassignment, e.g. `s = sdscat(s,"foo")`, but this functionality would break the `vector_add` and `vector_insert` macros because they already expand to an assignment expression.
-The method these macros use does have the advantage of producing a compiler error when you omit the `&` (unless you're using the Visual Studio compiler), which means you're less likely to get a segfault as it forces reassignment on you.
+This is another similarity to *Simple Dynamic Strings*, which has library calls that are a little more clear in their reassignment, e.g. `s = sdscat(s,"foo")`, but this functionality would break the `vector_add` and `vector_insert` macros, which already expand to an assignment expression.
+If you're using a compiler that supports the `typeof` operator, the vector macros will perform compile-time checks that will produce an error when the vector pointer is used incorrectly.

 Some functions never move a vector to a new location, so they just take a regular vector pointer as an argument: